saanderson1987/worksheet-generator/plan.md

   -if you add a space at the end, it's counted wrong -- fix this -add different types of documents
--smooth transition from doc view to edit, to look like actually just editing the doc view page OR have a preview
+-smooth transition from doc view to edit, to look like actually just editing the doc view page OR have a preview -drag and drop in NewDocForm
+  +drag problems to change ordering
+  -need to resolve problem id

 ##RE-FACTOR
 -need to maybe combine the exercise forms into a single component